getodk/docs/odk1-src/form-logic.rst

 .. warning::

   Support for last-saved was added in Collect v1.21.0.
 Form conversion requires XLSForm Online ≥ v2.0.0 or pyxform ≥ v1.0.0.
+Using older versions will have unpredictable results.

-You can refer to values from the last saved record by wrapping a question name in ``${last-saved#`` and ``}``:
+You can refer to values from the last saved record of this form definition:

 :tc:`${last-saved#question-name}`

-This can be very useful when an enumerator is expected to fill out the same  form definition for groups of things with the same property.
-For example, if an enumerator is walking through a town and collecting information about people including the street that they live on, the street name will be the same for several records in a row.
+This can be very useful when an enumerator has to enter the same value for multiple consecutive records.
+An example of this would be entering in the same district for a series of households.

 .. rubric:: XLSForm that shows using a last-saved value as a dynamic default